-In my new outfit, I felt confident, creative and most importantly: I feel like myself.
+In my new outfit, I felt confident, and creative and most importantly: I feel like myself.

-I also want to mention my fit of the jeans!
+I also want to mention the fit of the jeans!
 Every time I make this pattern, I make a new little tweak, and I feel like this pattern is now my ultimate pair of jeans.
-The fit is now so perfect, and makes me feel so confident, that I can’t imagine a time where I’ll ever buy ready-made jeans again.
+The fit is now so perfect and makes me feel so confident, that I can’t imagine a time when I’ll ever buy ready-made jeans again.

 I’m a sucker for details in my sewing, and I feel that it’s a way to really bring a little bit of myself into the clothes that I make.
 Whether this is an obvious detail, or a secret pocket fabric or garment label just for the wearer, it’s something I’m always excited by.